Insert-Affiliate/InsertAffiliateAndroidSDK/README.md

 }
 ```

-### Step 2: Enable Auto-Initialization of Branch.io in the Application Class
+### Step 2: Enable Auto-Initialisation of Branch.io in the Application Class

-Create or modify your `Application` class to automatically initialize Branch.io when your app starts:
+Create or modify your `Application` class to automatically initialise Branch.io when your app starts:

 ```java
 import android.app.Application;